 Extended exposure to these pollutants can increase the risk of respiratory diseases.
 People might not understand this at first, but indoor air pollution can even become the reason behind heart disease and cancer.
 As a result, the Environmental Protection Agency (EPA) considers indoor air pollution to be one of the top 5 environmental health risks.
 So, what type of pollutants can you expect in your home?
 Read on to find out.

 Cigarette smoke is perhaps one of the most common indoor air pollutants in the world.
 It is also one of the leading causes of lung cancer and heart disease.
-Tobacco smoke is linked to developmental problems, low respiratory tract problems, and ear infection.
+Tobacco smoke is linked to developmental problems, low respiratory tract problems, and ear infections.

 Radon is a radioactive chemical found in the ground below your home.
 It can also, sometimes, find its way inside wells.
 Due to its radioactive nature, the element is responsible for almost 20,000 lung cancer deaths annually.

 Mold and mildew are known to grow in dark and damp places.
-Other than that, these harmful organisms can grow inside wet carpets, damp or wet sheetrock and poorly-maintained indoor humidity levels.
+Other than that, these harmful organisms can grow inside wet carpets, damp or wet sheetrock, and poorly maintained indoor humidity levels.

 These microorganisms can aggravate allergies and asthma.
 In addition, they produce harmful mycotoxins such as fungus – whose spores you can breathe in.

 These compound chemicals are found in different kinds of pressed wood products.
-Plywood, particleboard, wall paneling and other furniture made from these compounds are common sources of formaldehyde.
+Plywood, particleboard, wall paneling, and other furniture made from these compounds are common sources of formaldehyde.